 - Watch what you eat.
 Vitamins and minerals are being added to a growing number of foods, including breakfast cereals and beverages.
 If you're also taking supplements, you may be getting more than you realize of certain nutrients.
 Taking more than you need is expensive and can raise your risk of side effects.
-For example, too much iron can cause nausea and vomiting and may damage the liver and other organs.

 Keep up with supplement safety alerts

 Being sold in the marketplace doesn't make a supplement safe or effective.

 The Food and Drug Administration (FDA) keeps a list of dietary supplements that are under regulatory review or that have been reported to cause adverse effects.
 If you're taking a supplement, it's a good idea to check the FDA website periodically for updates.

 Keep in mind, though, that the FDA doesn't regulate or oversee vitamin and supplement content or claims to the same degree as it does prescription medications.